Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the

 As usual with other waves we define

-However, for this wave there are no observations of $I=3/2$ scattering, which is therefore neglected in the literature.
-We can thus consider that the whole $f_F$ is actually $I=1/2$.
+However, for this wave, there are no observations of $I=3/2$ scattering, which is therefore neglected in the literature.
+We can thus consider that the whole $f_F$ is just $I=1/2$.
 We show in Fig.~\ref{fig:Fwavedata} the data obtained in \cite{Estabrooks:1977xe,Aston:1987ir}.
 Note that the threshold suppression is so large that there are no data below 1.5 GeV.
-We will provide sum rule results for the scattering length.
+We will provide sum-rule results for the scattering length.

 The most salient feature of this wave is the peak of the $K_3^*(1780)$ resonance, whose branching ratio to $\pi K$ is slightly less than 20\%.
 We will thus need an inelastic formalism.
 In the RPP, the parameters of this wave are completely dominated by the LASS Collaboration results \cite{Aston:1987ir}.